NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/hydro/Geometry.rst

 Geometry
 ********

-There are four aspects related to the definition of geometry, namely geometry of the ocean floor or wave flume, buildings or specimens, floating bodies, and shallow water to CFD interface.
+There are four aspects related to the definition of geometry, namely geometry of the ocean floor or wave flume, buildings or specimens, floating bodies, and shallow water to the CFD interface.
 This section discusses the setup of all aspects of geometry.

 Bathymetry
 ==========